ericcaraan-svg/CursorTestProject_TicTacToe_v1/README.md

 - *“Identify weak spots in the current design and propose refactors that improve testability or clarity.”*
 - *“Pick one Small feature and draft a task checklist with acceptance tests.
 Then implement it.”*
 - *“Write a short README ‘What I’d Do Next’ section summarizing potential upgrades.”*

+## What I'd do Next (Version 2)
+Tic Tac Toe Moveable - transform this classic game by introducing a two-phase system: first, players strategically place only 3 pieces each, then enter a movement phase where they can reposition pieces to adjacent positions until one is declared a winner.